Kshitijkesri/WiredBrainCoffeeMachine/README.md

 # WiredBrainCoffeeMachine

+Project helps to understand the fundamental of Event Hubs.

 # Project Details

 1)  A WPF application that simulates a coffee machine and sends events to the Event Hub.